bpichon0/Meta_eco_stoichio/README.md

 For the **simulations** there are 2 scripts: one of functions (Stoichio_function.R) and the other for the different analysis made (Stoichio_main.R).
 Once simulations are generated, figures can be made using Make_figs.R

-All simulations are fast to run (5-10 min each) using the *DifferentialEquation* package from Julia.
+All simulations are fast to run (5-10 min each) thanks to the *DifferentialEquation* package from Julia.
+Therefore, Julia needs to be installed on the computer which run the simulations.

 For more details, see the preprint: Quality matters: stoichiometry of resources modulates spatial feedbacks in an aquatic-terrestrial meta-ecosystem.
 Benoît Pichon, Elisa Thébault, Gérard Lacroix et Isabelle Gounand *in prep*.